 Learning about these gene changes is also helping researchers understand why these cells grow too quickly, live too long, and fail to develop into normal blood cells.

 As doctors learn more about the many gene changes that can take place in CLL cells, they're looking at the need to break CLL into groups of sub-types.
 This could lead to better understanding of the many treatment outcomes seen in people with CLL today.
 It could also help researchers learn more about how CLL develops.

 Dozens of new drugs are being tested for use against CLL.
-Many of these drugs are targeted at specific parts of cancer cells, while others are more like standard chemotherapy drugs.
+Most of these drugs are targeted at specific parts of cancer cells (like gene changes in CLL cells).

 Doctors are looking at the best ways to use these drugs, as well as how they can be used in combinations or along with chemo to get even better results.
 They're also looking at how these drugs might be used in elderly patients who may have health problems that keep them from getting standard chemo.

 The use of vaccines as cancer treatment is a research interest in many different kinds of cancer.
 These vaccines do not prevent cancer.
 Instead, they try to get the immune system to mount an attack against cancer cells in the body.
 Early studies are using vaccines made from the patient's CLL cells and a protein that stimulates the immune system to boost immune system's ability to kill the CLL cells.
 These studies are in very early phases, and it will take time before we know whether vaccine therapy works.

 CAR (chimeric antigen receptor) T-cell therapy is another way of getting your immune system to find and kill CLL cells.
 The patient's T cells, a type of white blood cell, are removed, reprogrammed, and grown (multiplied) in the lab.
 They're then given back to the patient so they can destroy CLL cells in the patient's body.
 These treatments have shown promise in some types of cancer, including ALL , but a lot more research is needed as a treatment for CLL.